Hodge-Decomposition of Functional Brain Networks: Method

 Similarly, all the loops (1-cycles) are considered born at $-\infty$.
 During the graph filtration, when a cycle is destroyed, we associate that edge weight as the death value.
 Since the birth and death are exclusive events, the total number of death values of 1-cycles is

 The set of increasing death values is written as

 $D(G)$ characterizes the 1D homology of the graph filtration.

-Subsequently, the edge set is decomposed into two parts with one set containing the edges that create a component and the other set containing edges that destroy cycles.
-This can be formally stated as Theorem \ref{Th:bddecomp} \cite{songdechakraiwut2020topological,anand2021hodge,das2022topological}. \begin{theorem}[Birth-death decomposition] The set of 0D birth values $B(G)$ and 1D death values $D(G)$ partition the edge weight set $W$ such that $W = B(G)\cup D(G)$ with $B(G)\cap D(G) = \emptyset$.
+Subsequently, the edge set is decomposed into two parts with one set containing the edges that create a component and the other set containing edges that destroy cycles (Figure \ref{Fig:BDDecomposition}).
+This is formally stated as \cite{song.2023,anand.2023.TMI,das.2023}. \begin{theorem}[Birth-death decomposition] The set of 0D birth values $B(G)$ and 1D death values $D(G)$ partition the edge weight set $W$ such that $W = B(G)\cup D(G)$ with $B(G)\cap D(G) = \emptyset$.
 The cardinalities of $B(G)$ and $D(G)$ are $p -1$ and $(p-1)(p-2)/2$ respectively. \end{theorem}

-Since the graph filtration is performed on the sorted edge weights, the sequential removal of edges from a complete graph results in a birth set which corresponds to a maximum spanning tree (MST) \cite{songdechakraiwut2020topological,anand2021hodge}.
-Thus the computation of birth set $B(G)$ is equivalent to the finding MST of $G$, which can be easily done using Kruskal’s or Prim’s algorithms \cite{lee2011computing,songdechakraiwut2020topological}.
+Since the graph filtration is performed on the sorted edge weights, the sequential removal of edges from a complete graph results in a birth set which corresponds to a maximum spanning tree (MST) \cite{song.2023,anand.2023.TMI}.
+Thus the computation of birth set $B(G)$ is equivalent to the finding MST of $G$, which can be easily done using Kruskal’s or Prim’s algorithms \cite{lee2011computing,song.2023}.
 The death set $D(G)$ is subsequently given as edges not in $B(G)$.
-Thus, the birth and death sets an be computed efficiently in $\mathcal{O}(q \log q).$ Figure \ref{Fig:BDDecomposition2} displays the birth-death decompositions of a complete graph with different edge weights.
-If edge weights are different, the decomposition produces topologically different birth and death sets.
+Thus, the birth and death sets an be computed efficiently in $\mathcal{O}(q \log q).$